perticascatalin/Learning/DPML/mcsp.md

 Automatically generate music by finding a sequence of n musical notes and applying a set of rules/ constraints.
 These are:

 - fixed number of occurences for motives (a motif is a sequence of intervals)
-- each note from the output should belong to a chord (from a preset collection of chords?)
+- each note from the output should belong to a chord (from a preset collection of chords)

 ## 5. Conclusions